smegma pearls

 Scenario 2: The doctor looks at your child’s penis, sees the lump, feels it, and either: (1) retracts his foreskin a little bit (a no-no!), telling you not to worry too much, but that if it keeps happening, your child will need to be circumcised; or (2) retracts your child’s foreskin all the way back and starts rubbing the smegma off the glans, telling you that the prepuce of infants should be retracted and cleaned daily.

-The first scenario is what would happen if you took your child to a pediatrician in a country where natural penises are the norm.
+The first scenario is what would happen if you took your child to a pediatrician in a country where intact penises are the norm.
 The pediatrician would be knowledgeable about smegma pearls and would have seen them hundreds, if not thousands, of times.

 The second scenario is what happens far too often in the United States, where the majority of pediatricians lack education on the normal, whole penis because they were likely circumcised or have circumcised partners.
 Furthermore, the materials about foreskin used in medical schools and various training programs are often outdated and incorrect.
-The organization Doctors Opposing Circumcision (D.O.C.) explains the maddening reasoning for this: “Unfortunately, of the 40-odd medical, nursing and parent-advice books we at D.O.C. have surveyed, only FOUR give the proper advice.
+The nonprofit organization Doctors Opposing Circumcision (D.O.C.) explains the maddening reasoning for this: “Unfortunately, of the 40-odd medical, nursing and parent-advice books we at D.O.C. have surveyed, only FOUR give the proper advice.
 The rest regurgitate 19th century puritanical folklore, a sad commentary.”

 Below you will find some images of what smegma pearls can look like.